PFAS in Products

 New Mexico’s PFAS Protection Act

-NMED is enforcing the PFAS Protection Act through the [name], approved by the Environmental Improvement Board (EIB) in April 2026.
-By phasing out the sale of certain products made with PFAS and requiring a label on products made with PFAS that are still allowed, we hope to encourage manufacturers to develop alternative products without PFAS and retailers to promote them.
+NMED is enforcing the PFAS Protection Act through 20.13.2 NMAC, approved by the Environmental Improvement Board (EIB) in April 2026.
+By phasing out the sale of certain products made with PFAS and requiring a label on products made with PFAS that are still allowed, manufacturers are encouraged to develop alternative products without PFAS and retailers to promote them.
 The product label improves transparency and makes it easy to identify products that contain PFAS, empowering purchasers to select available PFAS-free alternatives with confidence.

 Beginning in 2027, certain cookware, food packaging, dental floss, and children’s products sold in New Mexico cannot be made with intentionally added PFAS.
-On January 1, 2028, the prohibition expands to include carpets, cleaning items, cosmetics, fabrics, feminine hygiene products, textiles, ski wax, and upholstered furniture.
+On January 1, 2028, the prohibition expands to include carpets, cleaning items, fabrics, textiles, ski wax, upholstered furniture, and some personal care products.
 New Mexico will also require manufacturers to tell consumers if they have added PFAS in products by placing a PFAS symbol on the product, its packaging, websites, or product manuals and other literature.
-By January 1, 2032, virtually all non exempt products containing intentionally added PFAS are prohibited unless deemed a “currently unavoidable use” by the EIB.
+By January 1, 2032, all non-exempt products containing intentionally added PFAS will be prohibited unless deemed a “currently unavoidable use.”

 Manufacturers of products that contain intentionally added PFAS must also begin reporting detailed information about PFAS content in their products by 2027.
-The legislation includes important exemptions — such medical devices and electronics — where PFAS is essential and does not pose serious harm to those using the products.
+The legislation includes important exemptions, such medical devices and electronics.

 Rulemaking Process and Previous Engagement Opportunities